 Sergey Korovchenko: Well, yes.

 The following audio confirms this.
 On them, Korovchenko and Mirimsky discuss their loss in court in some hypothetical case, and do not know whether Ukrainian or Russian courts will consider a future cassation.
-At the same time, they emphasize that the decision must be somehow influenced, and “AV” can do this - as one can assume from the audio, we are talking about Andrei Vladimirovich Portnov.
+At the same time, they emphasize that the decision must be somehow influenced, and “AV” can do this - as can be assumed from the audio, we are talking about Andrei Vladimirovich Portnov.

 In the next recording, Korovchenko and Mirimsky directly talk about the fact that they must decide the fate of almost 200 enterprises in occupied Crimea.
 As part of the same criminal proceedings, investigators, by the way, verified Korovchenko’s involvement in the “re-registration” of property in occupied Crimea through the courts.